Transfors between 2-categories

 Dually, for a comonad in , there is a canonical comonad on and an isomorphism of categories

 The Eilenberg-Moore category of a monad on a category has all limits which exist in , and they are created by the forgetful functor.

 In contrast, the subject of colimits in categories of algebras is less easy, but a good deal can be said.

 if a monad has a right adjoint then is itself a topos;

 if a comonad is left exact, then is itself a topos.

-See topos of algebras over a monad for details.
+See at topos of algebras over a monad for details.

-The following paper of Melliès compares the Linton representability condition above with the Segal condition that distinguishes those simplicial sets that are the nerves of categories.
+The following paper of Melliès compares the representability condition of (Linton 69) with the Segal condition that distinguishes those simplicial sets that are the nerves of categories.

 The example of idempotent monads is discussed also in

 Discussion for (infinity,1)-monads realized in the context of quasi-categories is around def.
 6.1.7 of